Rangers vs. Angels Player Props Betting Odds

 Trout Stats

-- Trout enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .118 with five walks and two RBI.
+- Trout has picked up at least one hit in two straight games.
+During his last five outings he is hitting .118 with five walks and two RBI.

 Trout Recent Games